-Elizabeth S. Hansen is a senior at Arizona State University Tempe pursuing degrees in creative writing and communication under Barrett, the Honors College, as well as a writing certificate.
+Elizabeth S. Hansen is the student editor-in-chief of Issue 14, social networking editor for both Issue 12 and Issue 15, and poetry editor for Issue 13.
+She is a senior at Arizona State University Tempe pursuing degrees in creative writing and communication under Barrett, the Honors College, as well as a writing certificate.
 In addition to working as Student Editor-in-Chief at Superstition Review, she is an intern for Marooned Undergraduate Creative Review.
 Her work has been published in Issue 8 of Miracle Magazine.
 Upon graduation, Elizabeth plans to pursue a career in the writing and/or teaching industries.

-Ashley Hanson is currently a junior at Arizona State University pursuing a Bachelor’s Degree in English Literature.
-She is interning as a Blogger for Superstition Review and hopes to find a career in a similar field, such as publishing or editing.
+Ashley Hanson is the blogger for Issue 14 and advertising exchanges editor for Issue 15.
+She is currently a junior at Arizona State University pursuing a Bachelor’s Degree in English Literature.
+She hopes to find a career in a field such as publishing or editing.
 Ashley has two Associate’s Degrees in Business and Communications and plans to apply for a Master’s Degree program after graduation.
 In her spare time she enjoys traveling and freelance writing.

-Poetry Editor Bradly Brandt is an Arizona resident and currently pursuing a Bachelor of Arts in English with a concentration in Creative Writing at Arizona State University.
+Bradly Brandt is the advertising coordinator for both Issue 12 and Issue 13 as well as poetry editor for Issue 14 and Issue 15.
+He is an Arizona resident and currently pursuing a Bachelor of Arts in English with a concentration in Creative Writing at Arizona State University.
 Bradly is a lover of the outdoors.
 When not writing, Bradly spends his time climbing and hiking the Arizona desert.
 Bradly aspires to one day obtain a Master of Fine Arts in Creative Writing.

-Elizabeth S. Hansen is a senior at Arizona State University Tempe pursuing degrees in creative writing and communication under Barrett, The Honors College, as well as a writing certificate.
+Elizabeth S. Hansen is the student editor-in-chief of Issue 14, social networking editor for both Issue 12 and Issue 15, and poetry editor for Issue 13.
+She is a senior at Arizona State University Tempe pursuing degrees in creative writing and communication under Barrett, The Honors College, as well as a writing certificate.
 In addition to working as content coordinator at Superstition Review, she is also a student editor for Marooned.
 Her work has been published in Issue 8 of Miracle E-zine and Lux and is forthcoming in undergraduate creative review Marooned.
 Upon graduation, Elizabeth plans to pursue a master's in mass communication.

-Jade Lougee is a returning student in her senior year at ASU's Barrett Honors College as well as the College of Liberal Arts and Sciences.
+Jade Lougee is the advertising exchanges director for Issue 14 and poetry editor for Issue 15.
+She is a returning student in her senior year at ASU's Barrett Honors College as well as the College of Liberal Arts and Sciences.
 She will be graduating in spring of 2015 with a degree in English Literature.
 Her main interest this year is her internship with Superstition Review magazine, where she has gained a great appreciation of literature with a particular fondness for poetry.
 She hopes to begin a new career that will include editing, advertising or teaching.
 She plans to continue on to post-graduate studies.

-Jennifer Carrasco is an undergraduate student at Arizona State University and is currently working towards a degree in advertising and she is also working for a minor in Philosophy.
+Jennifer Carrasco is the advertising editor for Issue 14.
+She is an undergraduate student at Arizona State University and is currently working towards a degree in advertising and she is also working for a minor in Philosophy.
 Her interests are many but she would like to focus on creating ads for different brands.
-This is her first semester working with Superstition Review as an advertising intern.
+This is her first semester working with Superstition Review.

-Jess Pinkerton is a senior at ASU, and is planning on graduating next December with a degree in Criminal Justice, a minor in English, and a Certificate of Secondary Education.
+Jess Pinkerton is the social media editor for Issue 14.
+She is a senior at ASU, and is planning on graduating next December with a degree in Criminal Justice, a minor in English, and a Certificate of Secondary Education.
 Post graduation, she is planning on being a teacher, and is also hoping to publish more of her writing.

-Kaitlin Johnson is a senior at Arizona State University and will receive a BA in English at the School of Letters and Sciences in December of 2014.
+Kaitlin Johnson is the social media editor for Issue 13 and blogger for Issue 14.
+She is a senior at Arizona State University and will receive a BA in English at the School of Letters and Sciences in December of 2014.
 She enjoys reading, writing, and photography.
 Upon graduation, she hopes to gain experience through travel and pursue a career in education, publishing, or editing.

-Kate Cook is a senior at Arizona State University.
+Kate Cook is a social media editor for both Issue 14 and Issue 15.
+She is a senior at Arizona State University.
 She will acquire her BA in English Literature in the spring of 2015.
 Following graduation she wishes to travel before pursuing a career in the publishing field.
 Her many interests include reading, writing, and hiking.

-Megan Kizer is currently a student at Arizona State University earning a BA in both English and Psychology through the New College of Interdisciplinary Arts and Sciences.
+Megan Kizer is the social media editor for Issue 14.
+She is currently a student at Arizona State University earning a BA in both English and Psychology through the New College of Interdisciplinary Arts and Sciences.
 She is also earning a certificate in writing for publishing and editing.
-Presently, she is a social networker at Superstition Review and a creative non-fiction editor at Canyon Voices.
+Presently, she is also a creative nonfiction editor at Canyon Voices.
 Upon graduation, she hopes to secure a career in publishing and editing.

-Michael Hardin Jr. is a senior at Arizona State University who will earn his degree in English Literature in spring of 2015.
+Michael Hardin Jr. is the art editor for Issue 13 and social media editor for both Issue 14 and Issue 15.
+He is a senior at Arizona State University who will earn his degree in English Literature in spring of 2015.
 Following graduation, he plans to enter the field of editing.
 He is also an aspiring writer who often has more ideas in his head than on paper.

-Michael Wise is a senior at ASU and is pursuing a Bachelor of Arts in English.
+Michael Wise is the content coordinator for Issue 14 and the social media editor for Issue 15.
+He is a senior at ASU and is pursuing a Bachelor of Arts in English.
 He has an Associates of Art and a Creative Writing Certificate from Chandler-Gilbert Community College.
 He is currently a Testing Technician at Rio Salado College and hopes to work full-time for the Maricopa Community Colleges upon graduation.
 He is passionate about writing and has spent much of his time at CGCC and ASU working on his craft and hopes to one day have his work published.

-Patrick Dennis is a junior at Arizona State University pursuing a Bachelor’s Degree in English Literature, a minor in Sustainability, and a certificate in Environmental Humanities.
-He is currently an Interview Editor at Superstition Review, and he hopes to find a job in publishing after graduation.
+Patrick Dennis is the interview editor for Issue 14.
+He is a junior at Arizona State University pursuing a Bachelor’s Degree in English Literature, a minor in Sustainability, and a certificate in Environmental Humanities.
+He hopes to find a job in publishing after graduation.
 In his spare time he enjoys running, cooking, and traveling.

-Rosie Huf is currently pursuing a Master of Liberal Studies with a concentration in writing and publishing at Arizona State University.
-She is an Interview Editor for Superstition Review.
+Rosie Huf is the interview editor for Issue 14.
+She is currently pursuing a Master of Liberal Studies with a concentration in writing and publishing at Arizona State University.
 When not developing and transcribing interviews, Rosie loves to write, cook, and travel.
 Once graduated, she aspires to compose a collection of short stories or food memoirs, as well as work as a freelance editor.

-Sarah Brady is a junior at Arizona State University, studying towards a degree in English Literature with a developing interest in Women and Gender Studies.
-She is a Blogger Intern at Superstition Review.
+Sarah Brady is a blogger for Issue 14.
+She is junior at Arizona State University, studying towards a degree in English Literature with a developing interest in Women and Gender Studies.
 After graduation, she hopes to complete a doctorate degree and teach English, while publishing novels of her own.